joshyboy9999/MRTN4110_PhaseD/README.md

 ## File Structure

-There are two main directories we'll be working with
+There are two main directories we'll be working with in this project

+### Legacy

+Will hold all of the working code from the previous phases, completely unmodified.
+This is for the purpose of reference.

+### src

+Will contain the source code for the PhaseD functionality and contain altered versions of these files for phaseD and integration.